 Another type of expense you can recover in a lawsuit is lost income.
 Calculating this amount is very complex, because there are many factors that must be determined.
-An expert would have to look at your case, your job skills, your current income, and the extent of your injuries to see how your income would be impacted.
+An legal professional would have to look at your case, your job skills, your current income, and the extent of your injuries to see how your income would be impacted.

 Lost income and medical expenses are both considered “economic” damages.
 The third type of damages you can receive after an accident is pain and suffering, or “noneconomic” damages.
 This includes the pain that you’ve already dealt with and that you’ll struggle with in the future.
 It’s much more difficult to quantify pain and suffering, so these types of damages are harder to win without an experienced personal injury lawyer.

 Pain and suffering encompasses a number of things, but it typically includes the physical and mental discomfort accompanying the injury.
 This could be any of the following:

 - Emotional distress

 - Loss of society or companionship

 - Loss of enjoyment of your normal activities

 Pain and suffering damages can be awarded after a car accident, a slip and fall accident or medical malpractice.
 The key is to show that the injury caused a loss of quality of life.